 Affordable Model 3 is Tesla's biggest test yet

 The Model 3 is the most serious test yet of 13-year-old Tesla's ability to go from a niche player to a full-fledged automaker.
-It could be the car that finally makes electrics mainstream — or customers could be scared off by Tesla's limited number of stores and service centers.
+It could be the car that finally makes electrics mainstream — or consumers could continue to be skeptical that electrics will work for everyday use.
+In the U.S., they still make up less than 1 percent of annual sales.
 Either way, the Model 3 is already changing the industry, spurring competitors to speed development of electric cars and improve their battery range.

 Right now, Tesla sells two vehicles: The Model S sedan, which starts at $71,000, and the Model X SUV, which starts around $80,000.
-But a lower-priced car has been a longtime goal of Tesla CEO Elon Musk.
-In a 2006 blog post, Musk said Tesla planned to build "a wide range of models, including affordably priced family cars" in order to speed the world toward a solar-powered future.
+But a lower-priced car was Musk's longtime goal.
+Musk said the Model S and Model X, along with Tesla's first car, the discontinued Roadster sports car, helped Tesla make the money to invest in the Model 3.

 The Model 3 puts Tesla within reach of millions more customers.
 Last year, only 2.1 percent of new cars purchased in the U.S. cost $75,000 or more, but 35 percent — or 5.5 million — cost $35,000 or more, according to TrueCar.
 The Model 3 is a critical part of the money-losing automaker's plan to increase sales from around 85,000 this year to 500,000 by 2020.

 Robin Santucci got the sixth spot in line when he arrived at the Santa Monica, California, Tesla store at 3:45 a.m.
 Thursday.
 By 9 a.m., he estimated there were 200 people in line.

 Santucci has admired Tesla for years.
 When he got his current car, an electric Fiat 500, he made sure the lease would run out at the end of 2017 so his next car could be the Model 3.